Small, typical Tenerife sharks called Cazones are all around the Canary Islands. Their name translates to big hunters or perhaps top hunters.

 Would you think that the big hunters, as the Spaniards call them in Tenerife, are as much on top of the food chain like their cousins the super sharks?
 By the way, there is no known incident of a shark attack by the big hunters as well as the top hunters by Tenerife beaches or to divers.

-In fact, my daughter was swimming with real sharks, not Cazones, and was not harmed.
+In fact, my daughter was swimming or rather diving with real sharks, not Cazones, and was not harmed.
 This happened near the Mozambique channel while she was deep sea diving.

 She wrote this to me in an email at the time.
 One of the reasons for her telling me this was that the diving teacher should never have let her and a companion dive deep in those Indian Ocean waters on their own, as they had no adequate diving certificates yet.
-Nevertheless, shark attacks are known to have happened to surfers, in very rare occasions.
+Nevertheless, shark attacks are known to have happened to surfers.
 Dark diving rubber suites also don't seem to attract sharks, unless riding waves in the Indian Ocean.
 Therefore, no incidents of unobtrusive divers harmed by sharks are known.

 See a photo of one of so called big or main hunters named after a caught cazon shark.
 The animal is held by two young fishermen, which gives a good idea about its size.
 The shark looks like much less than 2m or 6 foot long.
 These predators are small sharks and are typical for shark fishing Tenerife and Canary Islands.